YubiHSM 2 SDK Tools And Libraries

 LABEL="yubihsm2_connector_end"

-YubiHSM Auth is a new YubiKey module that serves as a key storage for authenticating against a YubiHSM 2 with a YubiKey instead of just using a session password alone.
+YubiHSM Auth is a YubiKey module that serves as a key storage for authenticating against a YubiHSM 2 with a YubiKey instead of having to manually entering credential to authenticate a session.
 To leverage this functionality, use the latest release of YubiHSM 2 SDK.

 YubiHSM Auth is a YubiKey CCID application that stores the long-lived credentials used to establish secure sessions to a YubiHSM 2.
 The secure session protocol is based on Secure Channel Protocol 3 (SCP03).
 YubiHSM Auth is supported by YubiKey v5.4.0 and higher.